 We strive to inspire children to be writers for a purpose therefore the different key skills outlined for the different stages of the curriculum, are taught across the different subjects of the curriculum and also as static lessons.
 Consequently, the children find themselves experiencing language and writing through a range of mediums to inspire imaginative and inventive creations.

-Please take some time to explore the different areas of the English Curriculum at Easton Primary School by clicking on the reading, writing and phonics pages to explore the intent and implementation of these subjects further.
+Please take some time to explore the different areas of the English Curriculum at Easton Primary School by clicking on our Phonics, Writing & Reading Curriculum pages for further information about the explicit intent and implementation of the subject.